 The primary focus of ministry for Scott and Deena is one of ‘being present’ in people’s lives and experiencing everyday life together; the good, the bad, the ugly and the beautiful moments.
 Authenticity and being “real people” are what help them in ministering to others in need.
 Scott and Deena have a former history in addiction to drugs; being delivered from that lifestyle on April 9, 1994 they have a huge heart for those who face the same struggles.

-Scott and Deena have four adult children, two of which are married and have blessed them with six grand children.
+Scott and Deena have four adult children and eight grandkids.
 Traveling, snow skiing, camping, bicycling and other outdoor activities have been known to take up any spare time in their lives.
 They share their home in Ridgecrest with their “fur babies”, two shelter rescued American Staffordshire Terriers, Tekoa and Abby.